open-contracting/european-union-support/output/content/eforms/primer.md

 In eForms, the [LotResult](https://docs.ted.europa.eu/eforms/latest/schema/competition-results.html#_lot_result) element contains information about the competition results for a single lot.

+In OCDS, a LotResult is modeled as either:

+- An [`Award` object](https://standard.open-contracting.org/latest/en/schema/reference/#award), in most cases
+- A [`Contract` object](https://standard.open-contracting.org/latest/en/schema/reference/#contract), for contract-specific information, including contract ID, contract title, contract URL, date signed, modifications, financing and concession revenues

+At the same time, some fields under a LotResult are modelled in [`Bid` objects](https://extensions.open-contracting.org/en/extensions/bids/master/schema/#bid) (for the value of the winning bid) or `Statistic` objects.

+Notable exceptions:

-In OCDS, a LotResult is modeled as an [`Award` object](https://standard.open-contracting.org/latest/en/schema/reference/#award).
-There are exceptions: notably, a LotResult that represents the termination of a dynamic purchasing system is modeled as a `Lot` object that has a dynamic purchasing system with a status of ‘terminated’.
+- A LotResult that represents the termination of a dynamic purchasing system is modeled as a `Lot` object that has a dynamic purchasing system with a status of ‘terminated’.
+- Essential assets are described only in [T02: Information notice for award of public service contract](https://ted.europa.eu/documents/d/ted/t02_en) under *Section II: Object*.
+Although the notice is used only for awards, this information is about the tender stage.

 ### SettledContract (contract)